Ah, sourdough bread...

 Does it need to be fed before using?
 Here's feedback from one of our readers: "I have made these twice so far, with both fed and unfed starter.
 Either way, they come out beautifully, rising a bit more with the fed starter."

 So, feed your starter for a bit more rise, but it's not strictly necessary.

-Here's my starter - top, as it looked coming out of the fridge; bottom, as it looked next morning, after feeding it with 1 cup of flour and 1/2 cup lukewarm water.
+Here's my starter - top, as it looked coming out of the fridge; bottom, as it looked next morning, after feeding it with 1 cup of flour (about 4 ounces) and about 1/2 cup (4 ounces) lukewarm water.
 It definitely bubbled up a bit.

 Mix and knead — using your hands, a stand mixer, or a bread machine set on the dough cycle — to make a soft, smooth dough.

 If you're using a mixer, you'll notice the dough is quite sticky; after about 4 minutes of kneading at medium speed, scrape the dough away from the sides and off the bottom of the bowl, then knead for another 4 minutes or so.
 The dough will still be tacky, but shouldn't be unmanageably sticky.

 Place the dough in a lightly greased bowl or other container, and allow it to rise for 1 1/2 to 2 hours, until it's just about doubled in bulk.

 Gently deflate the dough, and transfer it to a lightly greased work surface.

 Roll and pat the dough into a rough rectangle approximately 12" x 16".
 Put 2 tablespoons melted butter in a small bowl, and add 1/4 teaspoon paprika, if desired; it's there for color, and accentuates the buns' swirl, but omit it if you wish.
 Spread the dough with the melted butter.